Catalyst of Catharsis.

 Teacher of Transformation.

 Cindy Leigh McGinley has been creating, improving upon, and constantly re-inventing herself for many years.
 She holds degrees in both Equine Science and Education, and was a member of the Phi Theta Kappa National Honor Society.
 She was a tutor of Equine Anatomy & Physiology at Morrisville College.
 While at Morrisville, she also helped Professor Higby teach the Draft Horse Driving Course.
 She has experience as an assistant trainer at a Percheron horse farm and worked briefly as a veterinary assistant at a local practice before obtaining her B.S. in Education and her New York State teaching certification.
 Cindy has been in the horse industry for almost 30 years as a professional trainer, riding instructor, and, more recently, a show judge.
 Cindy has been teaching English and Western riding, driving, and horsemanship to both children and adults for several years on her own horse farm, Rivendell, in Chittenango, NY, which she established in 1985.
 She has also been quite successful showing her own horses under saddle.
 Her current dream is to hold transformational retreats on the land that include the horse as an ally and partner in the spiritual work.
-To that end, Cindy has returned to grad school part-time and is nearing completion of her Masters in Counseling Psychology with a concentration in Equine-Assisted Mental Health at Prescott College in Arizona, in preparation for NY certification as a Licensed Mental Health Counselor.
+To that end, Cindy has returned to graduate school part-time and is only weeks away from completion of her Masters in Clinical Mental Health Counseling with a concentration in Equine-Assisted Mental Health at Prescott College in Arizona, in preparation for NY certification as a Licensed Mental Health Counselor.

 As a former classroom teacher, lifelong learning is important to her, and she strives to remain current in her field.
 She has completed several certificate courses taught by Eleanor M. Kellon, VMD, in such subjects as NRC Plus, Equine Cushing’s Disease & Insulin Resistance, Nutrition as Therapy, Arthritis & Other Lamenesses, Comprehesive Care of the Older Horse, and The Basics of Reading Radiographs.